Home Staging and Interior Decorating are two design industry terms that are often used.

 The purpose of home staging is to make a big impression in a short time.
 The stage is set, and the whole ambiance needs to be taken in at a glance.
 Anyone viewing a home may simply walk through each area, giving it a quick glance, and making snap judgments.
 First impressions count.
 Home staging is about impact and not longevity.

-On the other hand, the aim of interior decorating is to create a beautiful, liveable space, that can be enjoyed in the longer term.
-This is the art of designing spaces to be lived in, to be used, day in and day out.
-With home staging, it’s all about the instant wow factor, you’re setting a scene, but interior design goes deeper than that, yes it needs to be visually stunning, but there will be other factors in play such as durability, ease of use, and the ability to adapt to the seasons or for different use case scenarios such as socializing.
+With home staging, it’s all about the instant wow factor.
+You’re setting a scene, but interior design goes deeper than that – it needs to be visually stunning, but there will be other factors in play, such as durability, ease of use, and the ability to adapt to the seasons or for different use case scenarios, such as socializing.

 The use of tricks and psychology